altera-fpga/hls-samples/Tutorials/GettingStarted/fpga_compile/README.md

 >**Note**: In this sample, the compiler is referred to as `icpx`.
 On Windows, you should use `icx-cl`.

-The [Intel® oneAPI Programming Guide](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/fpga-compilation-flags.html) contains a chapter that explains the compiler options used in these examples.
+The [HLS IP Gen Handbook](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/fpga-compilation-flags.html) contains a chapter that explains the compiler options used in these examples.

 #### Emulator